Stabilization of zigzag order in NiPS$_3$ via positive biquadratic interaction: Results and Discussion

 where $u = \mathbb{A}^2 - \mathbb{E}^2 + |\mathbb{D}|^2 - \mathbb{G}^2 - |\mathbb{F}|^2$, $v = \mathbb{A}^2 - |\mathbb{F}|^2$, $w = |\mathbb{D}|^2$, $p = \mathbb{E}\mathbb{G}$, $q = \operatorname{Re}(\mathbb{F} \mathbb{D}^*)$, $t_{\pm} = \mathbb{E} \pm \mathbb{G}$.
 The resulting spin-wave energy per site, including the zero-point quantum correction, is given by

 The spin-wave theory remains valid primarily within its classically ordered regimes.
 Outside these stable regions, $(\omega_{\mathbf{q},\upsilon})^2$, defined as the eigenvalue of $(\Sigma\hat{\mathbf{H}}_{\mathbf{q}})^2$, may turn negative at certain momenta, indicating the breakdown of spin-wave description.
-This issue can be addressed within the framework of the MASWT \cite{Chernyshev2025PRB,Wenzel2012PRL,Coletta2013PRB,Coletta2014PRB}, which introduces a local-field term into the Hamiltonian of the form $\delta\mathcal{H} = \mu \sum_i (S - \mathbf{S}_i \cdot \mathbf{n}_i)$.
+The magnon instabilities can be cured by going beyond the harmonic approximation, e.g., by including nonlinear magnon‑magnon interactions or generalized spin‑wave theory.
+Such approaches renormalize the excitation spectrum and may open a gap in the soft modes through self‑consistent mechanisms or decay processes.
+However, implementing these methods is technically demanding.
+By contrast, this issue can alternatively be addressed by a simple and computationally inexpensive MASWT \cite{Chernyshev2025PRB,Wenzel2012PRL,Coletta2013PRB,Coletta2014PRB}, which introduces a local-field term into the Hamiltonian of the form $\delta\mathcal{H} = \mu \sum_i (S - \mathbf{S}_i \cdot \mathbf{n}_i)$.
 As $\delta\mathcal{H}$ affects only the diagonal entries of the BdG Hamiltonian, its effect is equivalent to the substitution $\mathbb{A}_{\mathbf{q}} \to \mathbb{A}_{\mathbf{q}} + \mu$ in the BdG formulation.
 The minimal positive value of $\mu$ is determined by requiring that all eigenvalues $(\omega_{\mathbf{q},\upsilon})^2$ of the modified Hamiltonian remain positive definite across the entire Brillouin zone.
 To this end, we apply the Gershgorin circle theorem to the BdG Hamiltonian to derive an upper bound $\mu_{\mathrm{max}}$ for the parameter $\mu$.
 The smallest $\mu$ that guarantees positive definiteness of all BdG eigenvalues is then obtained via a bisection search within the interval $[0, \mu_{\mathrm{max}}]$.